Shaaali/identity-apps/docs/guides/organization/attributes/manage-attributes.md

 # Manage attributes

 An attribute is a piece of information about a particular user.
-It can be anything that the user is owned by or associated with, such as name, group, preferences, etc.
+It can be anything associated with the user, such as name, group, preferences, etc.

-User attributes represent information that is directly related to the user, such as the street address, username, email, first name, and more.
+User attributes represent information directly related to the user, such as the street address, username, email, first name, and more.

 You need user attributes to maintain the required user information in an organization.
-Application developers will select the user information required for their applications by using these attributes.
+You can select the user information for your applications by using these attributes.
 Also, the user information displayed in user profiles is managed using attributes.

 See the information given below to manage attributes in your organization.

 ## View attributes
 To view the attributes available for your organization:
-1. On the Asgardeo Console, click **Manage > Attributes**.
+1. On the Asgardeo console, click **Manage > Attributes**.
 2. Click **Attributes**.
    <img :src="$withBase('/assets/img/guides/organization/attributes/view-attributes.png')" alt="View attributes">